joejcox/AURAL/JOURNAL.md

 - Add an ID to each product in the JSON
 - Fetch products from JSON and store in Redux state
 - Render products from state in to product list components

+## Create a shop page, create logic to render pre-order items based on date and add firebase to the project

+**Date:** 24/12/2021

+I need to create the shop page to display all projects.
+For the pre-order carousel on the home page I will need to set up some logic to only render those which have the date ahead of current date.
+If there are no products with a future release date then I will not render the component.

+I am going to start adding firebase to the project and a simple reducer to store the user uid and email for now.
+Later I will want to implement Thunks to call when signing in, creating a user etc. Then I will need to store user data in Firebase also.
+When the user creates an account I will want it to create user via firebase auth and add some default user details to firebase firestore.

+In the app's useEffect I will then dispatch an action within the subscription function to get the current user details from Firebase based on the UID and store in the state.

+_Note:_ on create user, once everything is fulfilled I will navigate back to previous page user was on.